-2.10 Incomplete Work
+2.14 Incomplete Work

-- 2.10.1 A student who absents oneself from any continuous assessment or fails to submit assignment(s) given during the semester without compelling or justifiable reasons shall be considered to have attempted such assignment(s) and shall be awarded a zero mark. - 2.10.2 The Deputy Rector (Academic) or Principal shall bar any student from being admitted to any examination in any module where he/she is satisfied that the student has not satisfactorily completed, by attendance or otherwise, the requirements of the module. - 2.10.3 If a student has been barred from sitting for an examination and decides to sit for examination without permission, then his/her examination paper in that examination shall be considered null and void. - 2.10.4 Students who fail to meet the prescribed time to submit their research papers may request an extension of time through their supervisors.
+- 2.14.1 A student who absents oneself from any continuous assessment or fails to submit assignment(s) given during the semester without compelling or justifiable reasons shall be considered to have attempted such assignment(s) and shall be awarded a zero mark. - 2.14.2 The Deputy Rector (Academic) shall bar any student from being admitted to any examination in any module where he/she is satisfied that the student has not satisfactorily completed, by attendance or otherwise, the requirements of the module. - 2.14.3 If a student has been barred from sitting for an examination and decides to sit for examination without permission, then his/her examination paper in that examination shall be considered null and void. - 2.14.4 Students who fail to meet the prescribed time to submit their research papers may request an extension of time through their supervisors.
 The extension of time shall not exceed 30 days.
 The request must state the reasons for the extension and must be received by the Head of Department ten (10) days before the paper is due for submission.
-Papers, which are submitted late without acceptable reasons, shall receive a zero (0) grade.

-2.11 Examination Irregularities
+2.15 Examination Irregularities